 Along with the convenience of online submission and progress tracking, the following document submission requirements are mandatory:

-- All documents required for the issuance of Interim or Final Occupancy Permits, including structural shop drawings, test reports and professional certification letters have to be submitted before the Building Occupancy Permit Request Form.
-These documents must be deemed acceptable by the City before an Interim or Final Occupancy Permit is issued.
+- All documents required for the issuance of Interim or Final Building Occupancy Permits, including structural shop drawings, test reports and professional certification letters, must be submitted before the Building Occupancy Permit Request Form.
+These documents must be deemed acceptable by the City before an Interim or Final Building Occupancy Permit is issued.

 Document submission standards require applicants to coordinate with design professionals prior to submission.
 The standards contribute to a smoother process because they dramatically decrease the chances of receiving a denied occupancy request.
 Read more about the procedural change to structural shop drawing submission for Occupancy Permits.